Hunar-Bhatia-afk/Hunar_Bhatia-afk-langsmith-MAT496/README.md

 When we had our run type as basic, the output still looked like a raw JSON file and when we changed it to llm, it gave a proper output with the help of ai.

 Similarly, we tried the other types of runs within the  lesson.

+**Lesson-:3 Alternate ways to Trace**

+As of now, we have only used the @traceable decorator to perform tracing but now, we’ll explore other methods.

+We used these 4 methods in total till now-:

+1. @traceable
+2. Langchain/Langgraph
+3. with trace()
+4. wrap_openai()